cloudfoundry/bosh-disaster-recovery-acceptance-tests/README.md

 ## Running B-DRATs in your pipelines

-We encourage you to use our [`bdrats` CI task](https://github.com/cloudfoundry-incubator/bosh-disaster-recovery-acceptance-tests/tree/master/ci/bdrats) to run B-DRATS in your Concourse pipeline.
+We encourage you to use our [`run-b-drats` CI task](https://github.com/cloudfoundry-incubator/bosh-disaster-recovery-acceptance-tests/tree/master/ci/run-b-drats) to run B-DRATS in your Concourse pipeline.

 Please refer to our b-drats [pipeline definition](https://github.com/cloudfoundry-incubator/backup-and-restore-ci/blob/master/ci/b-drats/pipeline.yml) for a working example.